ibm-cloud-docs/openwhisk/openwhisk_slack.md

   ```
   {: pre}

-3. Invoke the `post` action in your package binding to post a message to your Slack channel.
+3. Invoke the `post` Action in your package binding to post a message to your Slack channel.

   ```
   wsk action invoke mySlack/post --blocking --result \